Pasta Fagioli My Way

 Serve with wedges of lemon to squeeze over patties.
 This added a fresh, tangy flavor and lightened it up.

 As I mentioned above, you can bake these as well.
 Brown the breadcrumbs in a good, nonstick pan so that they're already crispy before baking.
-Bake on 375 degrees for 5 to 8 minutes on each side.
+Bake at 375 degrees for 5 to 8 minutes on each side.

 Tropical Rice with Pineapple and Black Beans Salad